What Is a Roth Individual Retirement Account (Roth IRA)?

 How and Where to Open a Roth IRA

 You can open a Roth IRA at nearly any bank or brokerage house, either in-person or online.
 Opening a Roth IRA is a very simple process, typically with help readily available.

 The amount you are permitted to contribute to a Roth IRA is limited to your earned income.
-Earned income includes wages and self-employment earnings, but does not include interest or dividends.
+Earned income includes wages and self-employment earnings but does not include interest or dividends.

-Roth IRA Contributions are Eligible for the Retirement Savers Tax Credit
+Eligible for Retirement Savers Tax Credit

 While income tax deductions are not possible for Roth contributions, some taxpayers are eligible for the Retirement Savers Credit based on their adjusted gross income.
 This is an added incentive the tax code provides for low and middle-income taxpayers to increase their retirement savings and reduce taxes along the way.
-For more information on the income limitations for the Retirement Savers Credit for 2017 check out this link.

 The money you contribute to your Roth IRA grows tax-free.
 You do not have to pay any taxes on the earnings in the account.
 In fact, you do not even report the income to the IRS.

-No Required Distributions from Roth IRAs
+No Required Distributions

 Unlike 401(k) plans and traditional IRAs, there is no age at which you must begin to distribute money from your Roth IRA.
 As a result, Roth IRAs are an excellent tool to pass along wealth to your children or grandchildren.